alannnna/blog-pl/README.md

 Next steps would definitely be user authentication (for security reasons), scrolling through lists of posts from the post detail view (next entry/ previous entry), and maybe blog post tags.
-I wasn't sure how long it would take to set up my first Django project from scratch, so I kept it simple.